salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 7. Scientific Rejection – Mainstream scientists dismiss the claims as nonsense.
 8. Conspiracy and Persecution – Powerful interests (Big Oil, government) supposedly suppress the inventor.
 9. Alternative Funding Channels – The inventor appeals directly to the public through crowdfunding or influencers, bypassing peer review.
-10. "Free Thinker" Appeal – Lack of scientific expertise becomes a virtue; the target audience is convinced they're uniquely capable of understanding the truth.
+10. "The Direct Appeal" – The inventor bypasses the normal methods for validating an invention, instead going direct to the consumer.

-### Link 5: A list of parts
+### Link 5: ADoes Maxwell fit the Genre?

-By now, you know the script: Every free energy scam follows the same predictable formula.
 But does Maxwell Chikumbutso’s story check every box?
 Let's look at his story beat by beat and see if it fits this genre's template

 -- Clip: Maxell's origin stiory - "The reluctant inventor"

 It's a perfect fit.

-Maxwell is a perfect fit.
-He doesn’t look like the kind of engineer you’d find designing actual products for an actual company.
-He has no track record.
-He’s nobody.
+Maxwell fits this 'reluctant inventor' template perfectly; He's got absolutely zero experience working in any kind of engineering role.

-Real engineers cut there teeth on simple projects; A civil enginer might be tasked with designing a small part of a bridge before he is trusted with the whole thing.
-A junior software engineer might be entrusted with a small subsystem before he earns the title "software architect".
+Real engineers cut there teeth on simple projects; You have to study the theory, but you also have to learn the craft.

+A junior civil enginer might be tasked with designing a small part of a bridge before he is trusted with leading the whole project.
+A junior software engineer might be entrusted with a small subsystem before he eventually earns the title "software architect".

 But Maxwell?
-He just woke up one day and invented the whole damn thing.
+According to the story, he just woke up one day and invented the most wonderous device ever acheived.

-No progression, no learning, no experience.
+No career progression, no education, no experience.
 Just a miracle.

 -- Clip: Maxwell's discovery - "The Miraculous Discovery"

 Literally a miracle, a vision from god.

 And that also explains why there's no evidence of Maxwell's attempt to develop this technology.
-He didn't need to develop it, he just just received it.
+He didn't need to develop it, he just received it.

 Is he a genius?
 No, he's a prophet.